Gender and Sexual Health

 What if I have an abnormal cervical cancer screening ("Pap")?

-What should I do before an IUD insertion?
+What should I do before an IUD or arm implant insertion?

-In the 2 weeks prior to the IUD insertion, use a form of pregnancy prevention (either consistent use of a barrier method or other form of birth control) for any internal/vaginal sex with a partner with who could get you pregnant.
-The day of an IUD insertion, we recommend taking 800 mg of ibuprofen with food about 1 hour before the visit.
+In the 2 weeks prior to the IUD or implant insertion, use a form of pregnancy prevention (either consistent use of a barrier method or other form of birth control) for any internal/vaginal sex with a partner with who could get you pregnant.
+The day of an IUD or implant insertion, we recommend taking 800 mg of ibuprofen with food about 1 hour before the visit.
 (If you cannot take ibuprofen, you can take acetaminophen).
-On the day of the IUD insertion, the clinician will assess risk of pregnancy by asking about sex since the last menstrual period and a urine pregnancy test will be performed.
-The IUD insertion takes less than 10 minutes.
-You will be able to return to work, school and sports after the IUD insertion.
+On the day of the IUD or implant insertion, the clinician will assess risk of pregnancy by asking about sex since the last menstrual period and a urine pregnancy test will be performed.
+You will be able to return to work, school and sports after the IUD or implant insertion.
 IUDs and the arm implant are covered 100% by student health insurance.
-Students with other insurances should contact their insurance to see if the IUD is covered with University Health Services.
+Students with other insurances should contact their insurance to see if the IUD or implant is covered with University Health Services.